sebastus/AzureFunctionForSplunkCSX/README.md

 * [Overview of the Azure Activity Log](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs)
 * [Overview of Metrics in Microsoft Azure](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-metrics)

+## Important Security Note
+The HEC endpoint for a Splunk instance is SSL encrypted.
+At this time, this function ignores the validity of the certificate.
+This is currently being worked on and will be released asap.

 ## Solution Overview
 ![AzureFunctionPlusHEC](images/AzureFunctionPlusHEC.PNG)
 The image shows only Splunk VM, but the solution targets Splunk Cloud as well.
 The Splunk VM may be Splunk Enterprise or a Forwarder.